Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Introduction

 \section{Introduction}

 The need to predict vortex motion in two-dimensional fluids is ubiquitous in disciplines ranging from weather prediction to quantum information science.
-There is a straightforward way of doing this for inviscid, incompressible media because vortices then move with the underlying fluid so that vortex trajectories are determined from the bulk equation of motion.
+There is a straightforward way of doing this for inviscid, incompressible media because vortices move with the underlying fluid.
 The same is not true for fluids with a potential energy that depends on local density though.
 Although vortices are still constrained to move within bulk velocity contours, the contours themselves can become highly distorted, allowing vortices to move relative to the background fluid.
 Similar to the way in which interface and dislocation motion is described~\cite{Mullins1964,Knowles1990,Hirth1998}, a kinetic equation for vortices is then needed for both predictive power and physical insight.

-In settings for which such barotropic fluids move in a circular path about isolated vortices, a vortex kinetic equation has been derived~\cite{Nilsen2006} and successfully applied~\cite{Jezek2008, dosSantos2016, Groszek2018}.
-The key new feature is a correction term that accounts for the influence of fluid density gradients on vortex motion.
-While this is an important advance, most non-equilibrium vortex dynamics exhibit a distinctly elliptical shape that itself evolves as vortices move~\cite{Bershader1995,Leweke2016}.
+In settings for which such barotropic fluids move in a circular path about isolated vortices, a vortex kinetic equation has been derived~\cite{Nilsen2006,kivshar1998} and successfully applied~\cite{Jezek2008, dosSantos2016, Groszek2018}.
+The equation includes a correction term that accounts for the influence of fluid density gradients on vortex motion.
+While this is an important advance, most nonequilibrium vortex dynamics exhibit a distinctly elliptical shape that itself evolves as vortices move~\cite{Bershader1995,Leweke2016}.
 This is particularly evident when vortices of opposite rotation are nucleated or annihilated~\cite{kida1994, Eldredge2002}.
 In general, even accounting for density gradients results in incorrect predictions for the motion of vortices that exhibit ellipticity.